Phaneesh-Git/Vim_tips_for_k8_certifications/README.md

      -  `W 'filename-here'`  - to write and save with a name
      -  `X`   - write and exit
      -  `ZZ`  - save and exit quickly
-     -  `ctrl+o` - to chnage to normal mode but stay in normal mode
+     -  `ctrl+o` - to change to normal mode but stay in normal mode
      -  `:!
 'Enter linux command here'`  - run linux command from VIM editor

 * **Perform deletion**
      -  `di`  - delete everything inside the quotes
      -  `dG`  - delete content from cursor to end of file
-     -  `dgg` - to delete everything from bootm to top line
+     -  `dgg` - to delete everything from bottom to top line
      -   `x` - to delete a character
-     -   `dd`- to delete current line
+     -   `dd`- to delete the current line

           -  _To delete in insert mode_:
-             -  `ctrl+w` - to delet entire previous word
+             -  `ctrl+w` - to delete entire previous word
              -  `ctrl+h` - to delete one letter
-             -  `ctrl+u` - to delet everything infront of the cursor
+             -  `ctrl+u` - to delete everything infront of the cursor

 * **To set numbers for all files permanently**